Malith97/seist/README.md

 #Swaywimme

-A dating app which built for KDU event
+A dating app which built for KDU